BabitMF/BabitMF.github.io/content/en/docs/bmf/multiple_features/dynamic_graph/_index.md

 ### Callback method:

 Some application scenarios need to decide when to dynamically add, delete, and configure in certain module nodes.
 In this case, the callback mechanism of BMF can be used to cooperate.
-For details, see test_dynamical_graph_cb() of the example program
+For details, see test_dynamical_graph_cb() of the example program.